fmoyen/CAPIApp/README.md

 Develop and test a way to use a CAPI/openCAPI adapter in an Openshift App environment.

 ## Prerequisite:
-You need to have the OpenCAPIi_as_a_Service Device Plugin up and running (This device plugin will advertise the OpenCAPI cards available in the cluster, will allocate the OpenCAPI cards to the Pod requesting them, etc)
+You need to have the OpenCAPI_as_a_Service Device Plugin up and running (This device plugin will advertise the OpenCAPI cards available in the cluster, will allocate the OpenCAPI cards to the Pod requesting them, etc)

 ## For generating the docker hub CAPIapp images, run the following script: Build-capiapp.sh